freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 390.1

-Give executable permissions to your file for all users so you can run it like the other one.
+Give your file executable permissions so you can run it like the other one.
 It's the `chmod` command.

 #### HINTS